delca85/sample-app/README.md

 # Demo product frontend

+This is a fork of the Humanitec-tutorials repo.

 ## Overview

 This is a simple frontend that displays a list of products and lets you add more.
 Together with [product-be](https://github.com/walhall-tutorials/product-be), its purpose is to demonstrate how to deploy a simple app on the [Humanitec internal developer platform](https://humanitec.com).